2021 Washington DC Tap Water Report: What You Need To KnowRSS

 Lead In DC Tap Water

-Lead contamination is nothing to play around with, especially for families with young children.
-We highly recommend that Washington DC residents take a look at this map to see if their home has a lead service line, because those homes (and homes with plumbing that predates 1986) are most susceptible.
-We also highly recommend taking advantage of DC Water's free lead testing program, and any families with small children take steps to remove any lead from their water, even if they don't use a Hydroviv filter.
+We highly recommend that Washington D.C. residents take a look at this map to see if their home has a lead service line, because those homes (and homes with plumbing that predates 1986) are most susceptible.
+We also highly recommend taking advantage of D.C.
+Water's free lead testing program, and any families with small children take steps to remove any lead from their water, even if they don't use a Hydroviv filter.
 It's important to remember that most pitchers and fridge filters do NOT remove lead from water.
+Hydroviv Undersink filters are NSF/ANSI 53 certified to remove lead from drinking water.

-Detectable Levels of Three Herbicides In DC Tap Water
+Detectable Levels of Unregulated Contaminants In DC Tap Water

-One thing that has caused quite a bit of alarm from several people in this year's report is that Atrazine, Dalapon, and Simazine were all found in detectable levels, albeit well below the allowable limit.
-It shouldn't be a huge surprise seeing that we draw our water from near at the end of a river, so there is opportunity for agricultural runoff to enter the river.
+One thing that has caused quite a bit of alarm from several people in this year's report is that several herbicides, VOC's and synthetic compounds were all found at detectable levels in D.C. drinking water.
+Herbicides such as Dalapon, shouldn't be a huge surprise seeing that D.C. draws water from near at the end of a river, so there is opportunity for agricultural runoff to enter the river.
 For anyone who is interested, The Maryland DEP has made the Source Water Assessment for the Potomac River (404 pages) publicly available.

 DC's Water Source: Potomac River

-Even though we've written stand-alone article about DC's tap water, it's worth touching upon it quickly because there seems to be a bit of confusion about where our water comes from.
-The Washington Aqueduct (operated by the Army Corps of Engineers) draws water from the Potomac River, and treats it.
-District of Columbia Sewer and Water Authority (aka DC Water) purchases treated water from the Washington Aqueduct, and is responsible for distributing it through DC.
-This is how's it's been for a long time, nothing has changed.
+The Washington Aqueduct (operated by the Army Corps of Engineers) draws water from the Potomac River for treatment.
+District of Columbia Sewer and Water Authority (aka D.C.
+Water) purchases treated water from the Washington Aqueduct, and is responsible for distributing it throughout D.C.
+We also have a stand-alone article that entirely focuses on the Potomac River.

 Left Out Of The Report: Chromium 6

-With chromium 6 (also known as hexavalent chromium) still in the public's mind from major nationwide stories, I was a bit surprised to see it left out of the 2017 report altogether.
-Even though it's a known carcinogen, chromium 6 is categorized as an "Emerging Contaminant" by EPA and is not regulated on its own.
-DC Water (and 6000 other municipalities) participate in the Unregulated Contaminant Monitoring Rule (UCMR3) (which is basically a nationwide testing program to study "emerging" contaminants before they become regulated) and found chromium 6 concentrations between 74 and 91 parts per trillion.
-These levels are pretty similar to concentrations that we have seen when we have done sampling/analysis ourselves (84-120 parts per trillion).
+We were a bit surprised to see Chromium 6 left out of the 2019 water quality report for Washington, D.C.
+Even though it's a known human carcinogen, chromium 6 is categorized as an "Emerging Contaminant" by EPA but is not regulated on its own.
+D.C.
+Water (and 6000 other municipalities) participate in the Unregulated Contaminant Monitoring Rule (UCMR3), which is a nationwide testing program to study "emerging" contaminants.
+UCMR acknowledges that contaminants on the list most likely cause adverse health effects, including cancer.
+The concentration in D.C. water average 86 parts per trillion.
 For perspective, these levels are roughly 4-5x higher than what The State Of California set as a public health goal.
-It is my strong personal opinion that people should not wait for EPA to begin regulating chromium 6 on its own, and filter their water for it, even if they're not using a Hydroviv filter.
+We believe that people should not wait for EPA to begin regulating chromium 6 on its own, and filter their water, even it they aren't using our product.
 It's important to remember that most pitchers and fridge filters do NOT remove chromium 6 from water.

 The primary disinfectant used to treat Washington DC's tap water is chloramine, except for a few weeks in the spring when DC switches over to chlorine.
-DC (and a growing number of municipalities) use chloramine instead of chlorine for a few reasons, one of them being that chloramine is more persistent than chlorine, so it maintains its ability to disinfect the water further away from the source.
-The flip-side of this is that chloramine does not quickly dissipate from water if left in a jug overnight.
+D.C. (and a growing number of municipalities) use chloramine instead of chlorine for a few reasons: for one, chloramine is more persistent than chlorine, so it maintains its ability to disinfect the water further away from the source.
+On the other side, chloramine does not quickly dissipate from water if left in a jug overnight.
 If you want to get it out of the water, you'll need a filter designed to remove chloramine, because a regular charcoal filter doesn't do a great job removing it.

 If you want to learn more about Hydroviv's water filters, check out www.hydroviv.com, or drop us a line through live chat or email ([email protected]).
 Even though we sell our products nationwide, Hydroviv is a DC company and we take care of our own backyard!